Brighter, shorter 'Sesame Street' bows January on HBO

-NEW YORK, Nov 24 (Reuters) - A new Latina character, different sets, shorter episodes and an updated theme song are coming to long-running children’s show “Sesame Street” at its new home on cable channel HBO in January.
+NEW YORK (Reuters) - A new Latina character, different sets, shorter episodes and an updated theme song are coming to long-running children’s show “Sesame Street” at its new home on cable channel HBO in January.

 HBO and show producers said on Tuesday that Muppets Elmo, Cookie Monster and Big Bird will be joined by real-life character Nina - a young, bilingual Latina who works at the laundromat and bike store - when the educational series arrives at its new home on Jan.
 16.